FelippeJC/airports/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-For lazyness there's a database in project.
+For lazyness, there's a database in the project.

 ### Prerequisites